-We’ve established that our 10th great grandfather Edward Maddox (d.
+We’ve established that Edward Maddox (d.
 1694) lived in southern Shropshire, England, before emigrating to Maryland in the mid-1600s.
 It’s useful to place the family in the historical, etymological and geographical context of Shropshire and their presumed earlier home of Wales.

 Our Maddoxes in the context of the Madog dynasties of Wales

 Madog/Madoc is the original spelling of our name, as used in Wales as a forename by ethnically/culturally Welsh ancestors at least as long ago as the 6th century.
 Saint Madoc established a monastery in the 6th century at the eponymous Llanmadoc, on the Gower Peninsula, but that doesn’t mean he was the first Madog/Madoc in the area and it doesn’t give us a clue to the earlier origins of the name.
 One writer has made a speculative claim that Saint Madoc’s DNA is similar to DNA found among the Gaulish Medulli people, including a Medulli group that lived in Medoc, France.